web3goals/clubs-4-early-adopters-prototype/README.md

 ## ⚒️ How it's made

-To make it, I used
+To make it, I used:

 - zkSync network and a custom paymaster contract to provide features for developers to create and operate clubs of early adopters.
 - Particle Network for more convenient and faster login of users.